September 5, 2013

-Torlakson appointed Diane Hernandez as Director of the Assessment Development and Administration Division and Russell Weikle as Director of the Career and College Transition Division.
-Debra McMannis was appointed Director of the Child Development Division.
+Torlakson appointed Diane Hernandez as Director of the Assessment Development and Administration Division and Russell Weikle as Director of the Career & College Transition Division.
+Debra McMannis was appointed Director of the

 "With the many changes underway to the landscape of education in California, I'm pleased to have such dedicated, experienced experts to call on,” Torlakson said.
 "I look forward to working with them as we improve upon our work to prepare every student for college and careers.”

 Hernandez has moved up through the ranks over 12 years in CDE's Assessment Development and Administration Division.
 She served as the manager of the High School and Physical Fitness Assessment Office, and as a consultant in the Standardized Testing and Reporting Program Office.
 Prior to working at CDE, she taught mathematics and science for 20 years and provided professional development for a national company.
 She earned an undergraduate education degree from California State University, Sacramento, and a graduate degree in mathematics and science from Fresno Pacific University.
 She also holds a Teaching Credential.
 Hernandez started her new position August 30.